 The minimum admission requirements are listed below.
 Meeting these requirements does not guarantee admission.
 Applications will be considered on a holistic basis including the applicant’s professional experience.

 - An honours undergraduate degree from an accredited post-secondary institution, with a minimum grade point average of B over the final two years of full-time equivalent study.
-Applicants who have the minimum grade point average but a substantial professional experience or equivalent will still be considered for admission.
+Applicants who don't have the minimum grade point average but have a substantial professional experience or equivalent will still be considered for admission.
+International applicants should check York University degree equivalency page here.

 - An education in business or related discipline as evidenced by the undergraduate degree or a graduate diploma (applicants lacking these criteria may consider taking a Graduate Diploma in Management prior to applying for the Master’s program).